wpsharks/comet-cache-kb/tutorials/13-migrating-quick-cache-pro-to-zencache-pro.md

 ### If I had plugins/themes that were customized to integrate with Quick Cache, will those customizations still work with ZenCache?

 Most likely, yes.
-We have build ZenCache to be backwards-compatible with Quick Cache so if you were using the Quick Cache API (`$GLOBALS['quick_cache']`), or using the `QUICK_CACHE_ALLOWED` constant, these will still work with ZenCache.
+We have built ZenCache to be backwards-compatible with Quick Cache so if you were using `$GLOBALS['quick_cache']` or using the `QUICK_CACHE_ALLOWED` constant, these will still work with ZenCache.

 ### What if I don't remember my account details for Quick Cache Pro?